jweissman/orsino/docs/mm.md

 - **Fiendish Resilience** (Resistant to fire and poison damage.
 Immune to charm effects.)<br/>50% resistance to Fire, 50% resistance to Poison, Immunity to Charm<br/>

 ### Banshee
-_Banshee is an Undead Wandering from the crypt, 36 years old.
-They are of average build with matted hair, dark eyes and an unreadable disposition._
+_Banshee is an Undead Guardian from the ruins, 50 years old.
+They are of towering build with spiky hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|